-Figure 1.
+Fig. 1.
 Example NoC

-The NIs enable end-to-end services [21] to the IP modules and are key in decoupling computation from communication [2,23].
-The NI allows the designer to simplify communication issues to local point-to-point transactions at IP module boundaries, using protocols natural to the IP [23].
+The NIs enable end-to-end services [26] to the IP modules and are key in decoupling computation from communication [2,29].
+The NI allows the designer to simplify communication issues to local point-to-point transactions at IP module boundaries, using protocols natural to the IP [29].
 They are responsible for (de-)packetization, for implementing the connections and services, and for offering a standard interface (e.g., AXI or OCP) to the IP modules.

-We use the Æthereal NoC [8, 9] as an example for our work.
-The Æthereal NoC runs at 500 MHz and offers a raw link bandwidth of 2GB/s in a 0.13μ m CMOS technology. Æthereal offers transport-layer communication services to IPs, in the form of connections, comprising best-effort (BE) and guaranteed-throughput (GT) services.
+We use the Æthereal NoC [12, 13] as an example for our work.
+The Æthereal NoC runs at 500 MHz and offers a raw link bandwidth of 2GB/s in a 0.13μ m CMOS technology.
+It is supported by state of the art design time decision tools [12, 15].Æthereal offers transport-layer communication services to IPs, in the form of connections, comprising best-effort (BE) and guaranteedthroughput (GT) services.
 Guarantees are obtained by means of TDMA slot reservations in NIs. Æthereal NoC instances are reconfigurable at run-time.
 This is achieved by programming the NIs using standard memory-mapped I/O ports.
 The current setup uses centralized programming of the NoC and source routing.
 The Æthereal NoC allows the mapping of potentially multiple IPs per NI and potentially multiple NIs per router with any topology.
 The interconnected IPs interact with each other by means of transactions, which are read and write transactions from IPs.
 Transactions consist of one request message and one optional response message.
 E.g. a request message can be a write message.
 A response message is for example data coming back as a result of a read operation, or an acknowledgment as a result of a write operation.
 Transactions are performed on connections, consisting of one request and one response channel.
 The paths of request and response channels may be different.

 The NIs convert these messages into packets, by chopping them into pieces of a maximum length and adding a header to each of these pieces, resulting in packets.
 Packets may be of different lengths.

-Packets are further split into flits, the minimum flowcontrol unit between hops.
+Packets are further split into flits, the minimum flow-control unit between hops.
 One flit corresponds to one TDMA slot.

-3.2 Transaction Monitoring
+4.2 Transaction Monitoring

-3.2.1 The Transaction Monitoring Problem
+4.2.1 The Transaction Monitoring Problem